 My pins have evolved and have helped me shape my brand for Twins Mommy.
 Will it stay like this?
 No, it’s already changing a bit even now.
 But, I feel it’s still part of my brand and element of Twins Mommy.

 You can also brand your copy on your site.
 This means how you write your blog posts.
 One of my favorite mom blogs I enjoy reading is Cath’s blog.
 I was immediately sucked into her fun and vibrant brand and equally fun personality she put in her writing.

 One of the best ways to start growing your tribe, i.e. your followers, is to have that engaging writing when you blog.
 This is your voice and for a lot of us, it doesn’t come out right away.

-I’ve been blogging for over three years, and it took me over a year to really hone my voice as a blogger.
+I’ve been blogging for over five years, and it took me over a year to really hone my voice as a blogger.
 I kept falling into the trap of copying how other bloggers write and converse in their posts.

 That’s why it’s important to find your own voice, nurture it and set it free!!
 You’ll be more authentic, build your brand in the process, and people will flock to your blog.

 3. Know Your Niche and Audience

 Do you know who reads your blogs?
 Is it moms?
 Millennials?
 Travelers?
 Entrepreneurs?